Building Applications for the Web

 - In the Name field, specify a name for the kit.

-- In the Device type field, select WebAssembly Runtime.
+- In the Run device type field, select WebAssembly Runtime.
 The value of the Device field is automatically set to Web Browser.

 - In the Compiler field, select Emscripten Compiler for both C and C++.